Oxore/351elec-helloworld-port/Readme.md

 - [ ] Move a sprite around by pressing cross buttons and touching L2/L3 sticks
 - [ ] Rotate vibration motor by pressing A
 - [ ] Display picture with controls mapping and light up correspongin buttons
+- [ ] Create a package that is able to be installed in 351ELEC system

 ## Notes